Pre-processing

 endA flexible container type for storing the results of asset and factor returns calculations in PortfolioOptimisers.jl.

-ReturnsResult is the standard result type returned by returns-processing routines, such as prices_to_returns.
-It supports both asset and factor returns, as well as optional time series and implied volatility information, and is designed for downstream compatibility with optimization and analysis routines.
+It supports both asset and factor returns, as well as optional time series and implied volatility information, and is designed for downstream compatibility with optimisation and analysis routines.

 Fields